Medusas71/Grounded-Earth-Holistics/README.md

 I am currently studying the Full Stack Development Course through Code Institute.
 Part of the course I am required to complete 4 milestone projects.
 Grounded Earth Holistics is my 4th milestone project which is part of the Full Stack Frameworks with Django.

-Grounded Earth Holistics has been created for customers that would like a holistic experience.
+Grounded Earth Holistics is an e-commerce site that has been created for customers that would like a holistic experience.
 This experience includes a deeply relaxing session with either Tuning Forks or healing crystals.
+Customers can purchase various products through a secure checkout.

+Some of the content and images have been copied from Grounded Earth Holistics with their permission.

 [Back to Table of Contents](#table-of-contents)